-Employment Tribunals (ET) hear employment disputes which haven’t been resolved in the workplace.
-Their decision is legally binding.
+Employment Tribunals (ET) hear employment disputes which haven’t been resolved in the workplace, between employers and employees.
+Their decision is legally binding but can be challenged, if either party is unhappy with the result, at the Employment Appeal Tribunal (EAT).

 Employees can take a claim to an ET for any of the reasons listed below.
 Employment Tribunals in Northern Ireland are still called Industrial Tribunals.
 Workers and freelancers have more limited circumstances to make a claim – we detail these below.